Nekroze/fluxlog/README.md

 }
 ```

 This is perfect for the intended use of logging single events occuring in your code where you might have logged out to a file or console in the past.
+You still get the benifits buffered writes and automated point batching that helps the HTTP client scale further.

 As a convinience fluxlog as a `Writef` function that is similar to golang standard logging functions such that you could start to convert log lines to use fluxlog: